mlava/export-document/README.md

 | `page_uid` | string | yes | UID of the Roam page to export |
 | `format` | string | yes | One of `docx`, `epub`, `gfm`, `md`, `opendocument`, `pdf`, `rtf` |

 Settings (flatten, exclude tag, linked references) are read from Roam Depot configuration.
-The tool does not accept overrides — if a calling extension needs different behaviour, ask the user to change settings first.
+The tool does not accept overrides — if a calling extension needs different behaviour, ask the user to change settings first.<br><br>

 ### `ed_import` (mutating)